Autonomous · EU AI Act · 2026

 How it works

 Sign up with your work email.
-Your audits, reports, and team invites stay under one org — the boundary EU AI Act evidence should follow.
+Audits, reports, and invites stay under one org — the boundary EU AI Act evidence should follow, even if you have no dedicated AI compliance office.

 Create workspace

-Paste text or upload files (model cards, architecture notes, DPIA excerpts).
-Agent Mai normalizes them for scanning against Annex III–style signals and Annex IV documentation depth.
+Paste text or upload files (model cards, architecture notes, policy excerpts).
+We normalize them for Annex III–style signals and Annex IV depth checks — no consultant prep phase.

 Open Quick Audit

-Get a conformity-style score, prioritized gaps, and draft remediation language your counsel can edit — then export JSON for GRC or print a report for the board.
+Get a conformity-style score, prioritized gaps, and draft language your counsel can edit.
+Export JSON for GRC or a report for the board when stakeholders align.

 See report workflow

-• One evidence trail for high-risk classification, documentation gaps, and prohibited-practice screening — not scattered slides.
+• One evidence thread — classification, documentation gaps, and prohibited-practice screening in one place, not scattered decks.

-• Built for AI search & audits — structured outputs that cite what was reviewed, so humans and automated reviews can trace decisions.
+• Built for review — structured outputs that cite what was read, so humans (and later auditors) can trace decisions.

 EU AI Act · plain English